 Ride a bike around the Royal Park Rajapruek

 With so many Chiang Mai points of interest, it’s easy to overlook the Royal Park Rajapruek flower gardens.
 It’s a botanical garden and park with several individual gardens, a butterfly house, and a large pavilion.

 Every detail of the park from the ornate royal pavilion to the landscaping around the gardens appears to be carefully planned.
 It’s a clean, crisp park that resembles something out of a fantasy movie.
 It also takes a long time to walk the entire property.
 Luckily, the site offers bike rentals and golf carts.
 Ride the trails past orchids and other native plants.

 With the city’s growing popularity among travellers, you can bet that choosing where to stay in Chiang Mai is getting more difficult over time.
-For most travellers, the best areas to stay in Chiang Mai include Old Town, Haiya, and Nimman, all of which provide excellent access to the top points of interest in Chiang Mai.
+For most travellers, the best areas to stay include Old Town, Haiya, and Nimman, all of which provide excellent access to the top points of interest in Chiang Mai.

 - Rinn Boutique House: One of the best budget picks in the city, this hotel features bright and modern rooms that offer plenty of space and a patio for your relaxation.